German Confederation: Legacy

-In Frankfurt at the Paulskirche, June 14, 2008: The German navy commemorates the 160th anniversary of the decision of the Frankfurt Parliament to create the Reichsflotte.
+In Frankfurt at the Paulskirche, 14 June 2008: The German navy commemorates the 160th anniversary of the decision of the Frankfurt Parliament to create the Reichsflotte.

 The modern German nation state known as the Federal Republic is the continuation of the North German Confederation of 1867.
 This North German Confederation, a federal state, was a totally new creation: the law of the German Confederation ended, and new law came into existence.
-The German Confederation was, according to historian Kotulla, an association of states (Staatenbund) with some elements of a federal state (Bundesstaat), and the North German Confederation was a federal state with some elements of an association of states.
+The German Confederation was, according to historian Michael Kotulla, an association of states (Staatenbund) with some elements of a federal state (Bundesstaat), and the North German Confederation was a federal state with some elements of an association of states.

 Still, the discussions and ideas of the period 1815–66 had a huge influence on the constitution of the North German Confederation.
 Most notably may be the Federal Council, the organ representing the member states.
 It is a copy of the 1815 Federal Convention of the German Confederation.
 The successor of that Federal Council of 1867 is the modern Bundesrat of the Federal Republic.

 The German Confederation does not play a very prominent role in German historiography and national culture.
 It is mainly seen as an instrument to oppress the liberal, democratic, and national movements of the period.
 The March revolution (1848–49), with its events and institutions, attracts much more attention and devotion.
 The most important memorial sites are the Paulskirche in Frankfurt, a cultural hall of national importance, and the Rastatt castle with the Erinnerungsstätte für die Freiheitsbewegungen in der deutschen Geschichte (a museum and memorial site for the freedom movements in the German history, not only the March revolution).

 The remnants of the federal fortifications are tourist attractions at least regionally or for people interested in military history.